Cooperation throws up various problems, for which morality, and a moral sense, are

 The psychological selection pressure on the entire human family tree was towards

 being able to learn, evolutionarily, how to cope with the demands of cooperation,

-in the form of collaborative hunting (from 500,000 years ago), foraging, child-rearing
+in the form of collaborative hunting (by 500,000 years ago); and foraging, child-rearing

 and providing that was obligatory because of the risky ancient human foraging niche